dfinity/interface-spec/spec/index.md

 Once the function `canister_global_timer` is scheduled, the canister's global timer is deactivated.
 The global timer is also deactivated upon changes to the canister's Wasm module (calling `install_code`, `uninstall_code` methods of the management canister or if the canister runs out of cycles).
 In particular, the function `canister_global_timer` won't be scheduled again unless the canister sets the global timer again (using the System API function `ic0.global_timer_set`).
 The global timer scheduling algorithm is implementation-defined.

-`canister_global_timer` is triggered by the IC, and therefore has no arguments, no caller, and cannot reply or reject.
+`canister_global_timer` is triggered by the IC, and therefore has no arguments and cannot reply or reject.
 Still, the function `canister_global_timer` can initiate new calls.

 :::note